Neuron Simulation

 tau

 Membrane time constant.
-Larger values make the membrane integrate more slowly before it leaks away charge.
+Larger values make the membrane integrate more slowly before leak drags it back.

 restingPotential